sgryphon/shopify-auspost-rates/README.md

 $zoneData | Format-Table
 ```

-This can then be saved to a comma separated value file, e.g. for manipulation on a spreadsheet program.
+This can then be saved to a comma separated value (CSV) file, e.g. for manipulation on a spreadsheet program.

 ```
 $zoneData | Export-Csv 'data/zone-country-province.csv'